ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `NS_BL2U`: Path to NS_BL2U image in the host file system.
 This image is optional.
 It is only needed if the platform makefile specifies that it is required in order to build the `fwu_fip` target.

-*   `CROSS_COMPILE`: Prefix to toolchain binaries.
-Please refer to examples in this document for usage.

 *   `DEBUG`: Chooses between a debug and release build.
 It can take either 0 (release) or 1 (debug) as values.
 0 is the default.